Menegazzia: Chemistry

 Members of the genus have a diverse chemistry, including fatty acids, depsides, depsidones, and pigments.

 Ecology

 Menegazzia species are most often corticolous, but several species are saxicolous, muscicolous, and/or terricolous.
-This group tends to be most abundant and diverse in the southern beech (Nothofagus) forests of Australasia and South America.
+This group tends to be most abundant and diverse in Australasia and South America, commonly found in forests where southern beech (Nothofagus) dominates.
+They favour higher-elevation, moist, cool habitats.
 Most species appear to be very slow growing, especially in dryer habitats, but more study is needed here.

 Evolution

 Ascus evolution in Menegazzia is of particular interest, because many species have 2-spores per ascus, while nearly all other genera in the Parmeliaceae have 8-spores (making the character likely plesiomorphic for the family).

 Uses

 Menegazzia does not produce any economically important products, nor is it known to have had any uses by indigenous peoples.
 However, the genus is important for some small insects, which use the hollow lobes for shelter and the upper cortex for food.